CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 If you run these sorts of frameworks and are commercially exposed here, then we're open to chatting - I think no-one on the current team is interested in working on this full time but that doesn't mean we can't find ways to have others who consider this a part of _their job role_ taking over parts of what keeps CocoaPods ticking.
 You can mail all of us at info@cocoapods.org or me personally at cocoapods@orta.io if you prefer.

+### Plodding on

+Long term maintenance of public infra is often a long grind with the occasional thanks, so I want to try leave this on a "thanks" and give a shout out of all the folks who have been helping to keep the project alive: Eloy, Fabio, Danielle, Dmimitis, Eric, Samuel, Paul, Igor, Boris, Florian, Keith, Karla, Emma, Marin, Michele, Joshua, Delisa, Kyle, Oliver, Hugo, Nate, Muhammed, Ben, and Marius .
+Plus, anyone who ended up in the CocoaPods Slack!